delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 2. We have assumed that fixed and floating payment exchanges are synchronized.
 That need not be the case.
 In fact, in the IRS contracts listed on Delta Exchange, fixed payment is done in a single shot at the inception of the swap.

 **Profit/ loss Calculations**

 To be able to understand the profit/ loss calcuations for an IRS, it is important for you to appreciate the fact that the profit/ loss from an IRS trade is path dependent.
 What this means is that it is not just your entry and exit levels but also the path the floating rate takes during the trade that determines your profit/ loss.
-To put this in context, consider the Profit/ loss equation for futures, $$Profit/ loss = P_exit - P_entry$$.
-Profit/ loss for futures is path independent.
+To put this in context, Profit/ loss for futures is path independent as is evident from the futures PNL equation:

+$$Profit/ loss = P_exit - P_entry$$.

 The path dependency of profit/ loss is due to the fixed-floating payment exchanges that happen while you are in an IRS trade.
 In fact, thinking in terms of cashflows is a good starting point for computing profit/ loss from an IRS trade.
 Cashflows can occur: (a) at the trade inception, (b) while the trade is open and fixed/ floating payments are being exchanged periodically and (c) at the time of exit from the trade.
 You make profit in a trade when the cumulative net cashflow (i.e. total incoming cashflow - total outgoing cashflow) is positive.